Prag8855/aab/content/guides/sick-leave.md

 Most employers ask for a [sick note](/glossary/Krankschreibung) if you are sick for more than 3 days.
 Some ask for a sick note on the first day that you are sick.[^6] In the first month of your [probation period](/glossary/Probezeit), get a sick note on the first day.[^7]

 You get a sick note from a doctor.
 You can get it in person, with a phone call, or with a video call.
-You can use an app like [TeleClinic](https://www.teleclinic.com/) instead of visiting a doctor.
+You can use an app like [TeleClinic](https://www.teleclinic.com/) or [Doktor.de](https://doktor.de) instead of visiting a doctor.
 It's faster and easier.

 **[English-speaking doctors in Berlin ➞](/guides/english-speaking-doctors-berlin)**